mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-in-place-archives-in-exchange-2013-exchange-2013-help.md

 3. On the **New user mailbox** page, in the **Alias** box, type an alias for the user.

     > [!NOTE]
-    > If you leave this box blank, the value you type in the <STRONG>User logon name</STRONG> box is used for the alias.
+    > If you leave this box blank, the value you type in the **User logon name** box is used for the alias.

 4. Select one of the following options: